Traveling Alone – What Women Need to Know Before They Go!

 Which route is best?
 One of the most direct routes to take from east to west is I-70 across the farming states.
 Yes, it’s pretty boring territory, very flat, but excellent on gas.
-From there, if you’re heading to Southern California like I am, taking the I-70 to I-44 west, then transition to Interstate 40 west, also known as the famed Route 66, is an excellent way to travel for many reasons.
-You’ll avoid the Rockies, which are absolutely beautiful, but will kill you on gas with their massive mountains, especially if you’re driving a truck that gets only about 10MPG.
+From there, if you’re heading to Southern California, take the I-70 to I-44 west, then transition to Interstate 40 west, also known as the famed Route 66, which is an excellent way to travel for many reasons.
+You’ll avoid the Rockies, which are absolutely beautiful, but will drain your gas tank with their massive mountains, especially if you’re driving a truck that gets only about 10MPG.
 The southwest route also provides exceptional scenery as well.

 Share your journey details: Sharing the details of your trip, such as your route and hotel stops is an important element to your safety on the road.
 For any reason, should you deviate from your plans, call family and let them know where you are.
 Once you’ve determined which route you’re taking and at which hotels you’ll be staying, make a comprehensive list of your route and the names, addresses and phone number of each hotel and give that list to your family.
 Call them each night when you arrive to ensure their peace of mind.
 Remember, no matter how well planned the trip is or how independent you may be, they will still worry about you.

 GPS Tracking: Most cell phones have GPS tracking on them.
 It’s a very simple tool to turn off and on.
 Make sure you understand how to turn it on and talk to your phone provider on how your family can track you online.
-I have a T-Mobile Smart Phone with GPS tracking.
-It’s not always on as it uses power however it will be on every mile of this trip.
-The online service I use to keep my phone monitored from spam also has a pinpoint locator which can locate my phone right down to the building I’m in.
-I’ve given my family a link to the security company website so that they can locate me anytime of day or night and know exactly where I am at all times.
+My cell phone provider also monitors my location with a pinpoint locator which can locate my phone right down to the building I’m in.
+I gave my family a link to the security company website so that they could locate me any time of day or night and know exactly where I am at all times.

 Why do you need to do this?
 For practical safety reasons.
-In the event you detour off course for any reason whatsoever, or disappear, whether by choice or not, they can find your last location, which gives them a great place to start for finding you, saving everyone time and stress.
-But keep in mind, if you do detour, let them know.
+In the event you detour off course, drive into a ditch, or disappear, whether by choice or not, they can find your last location, which gives them a great starting point to find you, saving everyone time and stress.
+But keep in mind, if you do detour on purpose, let them know.

 Choosing a hotel: There are many options for choosing a hotel chain along America’s Interstate’s but for women the one you choose matters for personal safety and budget.
 Sticking with a hotel chain along your route is best so you don’t have to veer too far off your planned route, ending up in unfamiliar neighborhoods.